wyatt-toure/guppy-colour-learning/README.md

-# Analysis documentation for 'Colour biases in learned foraging preferences in Trinidadian guppies'
+# R code, data, and analysis documentation for 'Colour biases in learned foraging preferences in Trinidadian guppies'

 ## Authors